omunroe-com/navewiki/[Howto]-Hacking-on-the-CoffeeScript-Compiler.md

    and move them over to `documentation/index.html`.
 It helps visiting related issues and PRs on github while doing this.

-3. Run `cake build:full` to rebuild the JavaScript files from the CoffeeScript source, which should include the new version number.
+3. Run `cake build:parser && cake build:full` to rebuild the JavaScript files from the CoffeeScript source, which should include the new version number.
 It also runs the tests just to make sure that everything is good to go.